akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing.md

 This can be achieved automatically when `ReplicatedSharding` is used and direct replication of events is enabled as described in @ref[Direct Replication of Events](#direct-replication-of-events).
 When each written event is forwarded to the other replicas it will trigger them to start if they are not already started.

+Note that for a multiple data center setup, this will only work out-of-the-box if using a single Akka Cluster and `ReplicatedSharding` for all data centers.
+Otherwise you will need to implement a means to start the entities in other data centers.

 ## Examples

 More examples can be found in @ref[Replicated Event Sourcing Examples](./replicated-eventsourcing-examples.md)